iiasa/RE4AFAGRI_platform/README.md

   - Follow the instructions prompted in the first run to install all the required package dependencies

 - For OnSSET:
-  - Have Python (version 3+) installed on your local computer:
+  - Have Python (version 3+) and the conda package manager installed on your local computer:
-  - Have XXX
+  - If you do not have this download and install Anaconda for your operating system here: https://www.anaconda.com/

 - For NEST:
   - XXX